 This is a full-time position of 40 hours per week.
 Under the direction of a library manager participates in collection development by selecting materials in accordance with professional library practice and DMPL Selection Policy.
 Demonstrates proficiency in current and emerging library technology.
 Provides excellent reference and readers’ advisory service for all customers.
 Provides direction or leadership to library assistants, clerks, library aides and volunteers.
 Does related work as required.
 This position requires regular day, evening and weekend hours.

 Essential Job Functions

-- Provides exemplary customer service to library patrons.
+- Provides excellent customer service to all customers.

-- Trains patrons in use of online catalog and various databases.
+- Trains patrons in use of online catalog, online resources, and library technology.

 - Manages interactions with customers with tact and diplomacy.

 - Participates in and understands collection development and its budgets.

 - Directs and participates in the planning and organizing of work/projects within the department.

 - Provides direction, training, and supervision to support staff and volunteers.

 - Plans and maintains displays, exhibits, and bulletin boards.